gsa-oes/office-of-evaluation-sciences/pages/Resources/publications.md

 Adam Sacarny, Michael L. Barnett, and Jackson Le. <a href="https://pubmed.ncbi.nlm.nih.gov/30073273/">Effect of peer comparison letters for high-volume primary care prescribers of quetiapine in older and disabled adults: a randomized clinical trial.</a> JAMA Psychiatry 75 no. 10 (October 2018): 1003-1011.
 - In this randomized clinical trial, a peer comparison letter randomized across the 5055 highest Medicare prescribers of the antipsychotic quetiapine fumarate reduced prescribing for at least 2 years.
 Effects were larger than those observed in existing large-scale behavioral interventions, potentially because of the content of the peer comparison letter, which mentioned the potential for a review of prescribing activity.

-David Yokum, Julie C. Lauffenburger, Roya Ghazinouri, and Niteesh K. Choudhry. <a href="https://www.nature.com/articles/s41562-018-0432-2">Letters designed with behavioural science increase influenza vaccination in Medicare beneficiaries.</a> Nature Human Behaviour 2 (2018): 743–749.
+David Yokum, Julie C. Lauffenburger, Roya Ghazinouri, and Niteesh K. Choudhry.
+Letters designed with behavioural science increase influenza vaccination in Medicare beneficiaries.
+Nature Human Behaviour 2 (2018): 743–749.
 - This study used a randomized controlled trial approach to evaluate a low-cost, light-touch intervention aimed at reducing the inappropriate provision of Schedule II controlled substances in the Medicare Part D Program.